cybertec-postgresql/pg_rewrite/README.md

     column data type is being changed.)

-2. If the version of PostgreSQL server is 17 or lower, add NOT NULL constraints. `rewrite_table()` by-passes validation of these, but all the rows it inserts into the target table must have been validated in the source table.
+2. If the version of PostgreSQL server is 17 or lower, add NOT NULL constraints of the source table to the target table. `rewrite_table()` by-passes validation of these, but all the rows it inserts into the target table must have been validated in the source table.
 Even if the column data tape is different in the target table, the data type conversion should not turn non-NULL value to NULL or vice versa.

-3. CHECK constraints are created automatically by `rewrite_table()` when all the data changes have been applied to the target table.
+3. CHECK constraints are created automatically by `rewrite_table()` (according to the source table) when all the data changes have been applied to the target table.
 However, these constraints are created as NOT VALID, so you need to use the `ALTER TABLE ...
 VALIDATE CONSTRAINT ...` command to validate them.

     (The function does not create these constraints immediately as valid, because that could imply blocking access to the table for significant